simoboye/kafka-CodeQLTest/queries/immutable-fields.md

 ## Recommendation
-An immutable field doesn't need to be referenced in a syncronized way.
+An immutable field doesn't need to be referenced in a synchronized way.
 If there is no other reason to do so, then consider removing the syncronization.

 ## Example